I’m reposting this reflection from December 2009 when Keri and I visited Alcatraz around Christmas time. -JB

 The escape attempts from Alcatraz were ultimately thwarted every time as the fugitives were swallowed up in the frozen waters of the San Francisco Bay.
-The scandal of Christmas is that God does not leave sin-stained humanity stranded on an island and demand we swim and work for our freedom.
-Rather, God sends his Son Jesus from the warm, comfort of the mainland into the cold, freezing waters of the human condition, as the God-in-flesh Christ swims his way out towards us in order to retrieve us.
+The scandal of Christmas is that God does not leave sin-stained humanity stranded on an island or demand we swim through icy waters and fight for our freedom.
+Rather, God sends his Son Jesus from the warm, comfort of the Heaven’s mainland, plunging himself into the cold, freezing waters of the human condition, as the God-in-flesh Christ swims his way out towards us in order to retrieve us.

 Christmas is the celebration of God’s swim across the cold waters in order to provide for our freedom.
 As we know, it would eventually cost Jesus his own life to swim across the Bay of Sin to save us condemned criminals.
 As Jesus takes our sentence upon himself we are no longer condemned for our crimes against God.
 We are declared “not guilty” on account of Christ.

 So, let us accept God’s gift of freedom this Christmas, board the boat of salvation and ride it off of this Alcatraz of sin and death and begin our lives afresh in the freedom of God!